bwzhu97/arc/README.md

 The code pdf_print_code.m produces PDFs from Matlab figures.
 It relies on the utility pdfcrop being installed.
 If this is an issue, simply remove the call to pdf_print_code in the main script.

 Authors:
-Naman Agarwal, Nicolas Boumal, Brian Bullins, Coralia Cartis
+Bryan Zhu, Naman Agarwal, Nicolas Boumal, Brian Bullins, Coralia Cartis

-Oct.
-4, 2018
+May 2, 2019